haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

   - Unit tests focus on a single method and attempt to test only taht function without any dependencies.
   - Integration test examines more than one item at a time, such as retrieving known information from a database and performing some business logic on it.
   - Can use VS Ultimate 2012 edition to create and run web performance and load tests.

+## TODO: Look at Debug a Windows Azure application chapter
+- **Collecting diagnostic information**
+  - Tracing, debugging errors, watching on performance issues, and monitoring system resource usage.
+- **Choosing log types**
+  - The diagnostics library within Windows Azure offers a tremendous number of tools designed to support trace and debug process flows within applications running in Windows Azure.
+- **Summary**
+  - When you have deployed your app into Windows Azure, you will find your traditional ways of gathering diagnostic information are not available or give unexpected results.
+To compensate this, Microsoft provided a special Windows Azure-specific diagnostics API, Microsoft.WindowsAzure.Diagnostics.
+  - Getting diagnostics running in your Azure-deployed app requires several steps.
+The first is adding information into your ServiceDefinition.csdef file so that you can import the Diagnostics module.
+You also need to make sure that information is added into your ServiceConfiguration.cscfg file so that the diagnositc module can access databases or other business needs.
+  - After diagnostics are fully available in your Windows Azure application, you can either code your calls to the diagnostics or use the built-in event monitors.
+To cinfugre the event monitors, create a new file: Diagnostics.wadcfg.
+This file contains the configuration entries that will set up the appropriate counters.
+After diagnostic information is being saved, you can programmatically download the information from the server or get it on demand.
+  - Azure also enables you to configure the role to run IntelliTrace on the app.
+You need to deploy the app using VS Ultimate 2012, and amke configuration chagnes during publish process.
+After IntelliTrace is logging the role, you can download and review this info through VS.

+## TODO: Look at Chapter Summary.

+## TODO: Design and Security Chapter

+## TODO: Authentication
+- Authenticating users
+  - There are 2 parts of Authentication: IIS and the .NET framework.
+They work together to manage the authentication process.
+  - **IIS authentication**
+    - Challenge-based authentication method
+      - Occurs when client must respond to server's demand for credentials.
+      - Examples of these include Basic, Digest, Windows, Client Certificate Mapping, and IIS client certificate mapping.
+    - Login redirection-based authentication method
+      - When the client sends login credentials to the application without being required by the server.
+      - The application takes the login information and uses it to determine where the user should be redirected.
+Forms authentication is the primary example.
+    - Anonymous authentication
+      - Does not require any crednetials from the user.
+  - **.NET authentication**
+- **Summary**
+  - IIS is the primary mechanism for authentication because it comes bundled with seven providers.
+However, with IIS 7, only Anonymous authentication provider comes installed by default.
+If you want to use any of the other providers, you need to install them separately.
+  - **Anonymous authentication**
+    - users do not require login credentials
+  - **Basic authentication**
+    - requires credentials that are validated against the domain, but the information is not sent securely
+  - **Digest authentication**
+    - Similar to Basic, but the credentials are sent hashed.
+  - **Forms authentication**
+    - One of the most commonly used, because it enables you to authenticate users whatever way you want.
+  - **Windows authentication**
+    - Uses credentials from Windows logged-in users and sends them with the HTTP request.
+  - **Client Certificate authentication**
+    - Matches certificates between the client and the server and uses it to access user information.
+  - **IIS Client Certificate authentication**
+    - Allows validation against both Active Directory and the local server store.
+  - The main way to enforce authentication in ASP.NET MVC 4 is through the use of attributes.
+The Authorize attribute tells the system that any users calling the controller or the action need to be authenticated.
+The AllowAnonymous attribute tells the system that it is permissible for the users to not be authenticated.
+  - Can use custom authentication in MVC 4.
+The best method is to implement the IIdentity and IPrincipal interfaces (Enables you to work with all the default authentication mechanisms).
+  - MVC 4 introduced SimpleMembership and SimpleRoles.
+These enable you to customize access to data storage by specifying the table, unique identifier, and username in the initialization.
+  - You can create custom membership providers by subclassing AuthorizeAttribute or by deriving from the Forms authentication provider and overriding the applicable methods.
+  - Choosing the appropriate authentication type depends on several factors.
+The primary factor is the user store that contains the login info that will be used to verify the website user, If you are using an Active Directory-based authentication system, you should use one of the standard challenge-based methods.
+    - If you are using a different technology for your user store, you need to use an overridden provider or a custom provider.
+    - If you do not have a provider or need a special one just for the website, Forms authentication can be the best way to implement your authetnication requirements.